the-hideout/tarkov-desktop/README.md

-# queue-scanner 🔍
+# tarkov-desktop

-Escape from Tarkov queue scanner utility
+Escape from Tarkov desktop utility

 ## About 💡